fangel/fangel.github.com/_posts/2011-01-02-mobile-detection-varnish-drupal.md

 As I see it, the solution I've outline in this article has two shortcomings:

-1. It uses a custom set of matching rules.
+1. My solution uses a custom set of matching rules instead of a established library.
-I would really like it if an already established library for device detection could be used instead of a set of regular expressions, such as only grouping known devices into the groups you want, needs to be preformed in Varnish.
-I haven't, however, been able to find any device detection library with a C library that I could try and inline in the VCL configuration.
+I would really like it if a library for device detection could be used instead of a set of regular expressions, such that only grouping known devices into the groups you want, needs to be preformed in Varnish.
+I haven't, however, been able to find any device detection library with a C interface that I could try and inline in the VCL configuration.

-2. It doesn't incorporate with the [Mobile Tools][mobile-tools] plugin for Drupal 7.
+2. It doesn't incorporate with the [Mobile Tools][mobile-tools] plugin for Drupal 7 like it should.
 If a module was created where Varnish could serve as a device detection method and the various groups could lead to different configurable themes it would be a much better user experience for anyone using this solution to